GabrielCamba/Grants-Program/applications/openPayroll.md

 Here are some brief backgrounds on each of us:

-- Ezequiel has experience as a CTO of a learning platforms with more that 100K users.
-He has worked as backend Developor in Rappi.
+- Ezequiel has experience as a CTO of an latam edtech with 60k paying users.
+He has worked as Engineering Director in Rappi managing over 50 developers.
+Has a lot of previous experience as a backend dev and as devops.
 - Gabriel, Luca and Tomas are advocates from The Graph Protocol.
 They have experience building subgraphs for different projects including CowSwap, MakerDAO and Lens protocol.
 - At the Latam Hackathon of Polkadot (https://polkadothackathonlatam.com), Gabriel and Luca won first place in the Web3/Blockchain Tooling category with their project (https://polkadothackathonlatam.com/proyecto-inner/LactobaciloGG/usuario-single/).
 - Tomas is a full-stack and Solidity developer with several years of experience.